Hound-fm/community-guidelines/metadata_standar.md

 #### Public domain

-For public domain is recommended to use the `CC0-1.0` spdx-license-identifier or the english acronym `PD` instead of the legacy string `Public domain`.
+For public domain is recommended to use the `CC0-1.0` spdx-license-identifier or the english acronym `PD` instead of the legacy string "Public domain".

 Example using the correct format: